 Wear Light but Protective Clothing

 Tan lines are plenty of evidence of how well clothing can deflect the sun’s damaging rays.
 While heavy, dark clothing like denim and thick cloth provide pretty much complete protection against the sun, that would get old quickly when you’re standing in a heatwave.
-While light clothing might not offer the same protection, linen shirts and any skin covering provide a measure of protection, and that can go a long way.
+While light clothing might not offer the same protection, beach linen shirts and any skin covering provide a measure of protection, and that can go a long way.

 We recommend long sleeves, big hats, and sunglasses to protect your upper body from the sun.